-NbChannelAffineSet is then constructed from NB_channel_start and NB_channel_step as
+NbChannelAffineSet is then constructed from NB channel start and NB channel step as

-NbChannelAffineSet = {y: y = x × NB_channel_step + NB_channel_start}, such that 0 ≤ y ≤ 249 and x ∈ℕ0, where ℕ0 is the set of natural numbers, additionally including zero.
+NbChannelAffineSet = {y: y = x × NB channel step + NB channel start+50}, such that 50 ≤ y ≤ 249 and x ∈ℕ0, where ℕ0 is the set of natural numbers, additionally including zero.

 Table 20, line 2, modify the description as below

-List of channels enabled for channel switching
+List of channels enabled for channel switching.
+This attribute can be constructed from NB Full channel map, NB Lower channel map, or NB higher channel map.

 Comment Index #240 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0